marcusbritanicus/NewBreeze/README.md

 * BreadCrumbs Navigation Bar
 * Custom Actions
 * Inline terminal
-* Server for resource sharing
+* SingleApplication Mode for resource sharing

-## Windows and Linux Source Available
+## Linux Source Available
+### Windows source is no longer being maintained

 ### Notes for compiling - linux and windows:
 * Download and Extract the tar file